chmodshubham/OpenLI-Installation/Training-Lab/collector.md

 * Receives instructions from the provisioner
 * Monitors session management protocols for target identities
 * Intercepts packets that belong to an intercept target
-* Labels and sequences intercepted packets о
+* Labels and sequences intercepted packets
 * Forwards encoded records to the mediator

 ## Collector Configuration